Shobhit486/portfolio/projects/parcha.md

 ![Preview not available](/images/initialscreens.png)

-This idea was developed out of real life situation when I recently visited to a doctor's clinic for a viral checkup.
+Parcha was developed out of real life situation when I recently visited to a doctor's clinic for a viral checkup.
 The name of the medicines he wrote in the prescription was totally un-readable, and also after I came home I usually forget about the medication schedule the doctor mentioned and wrote on the prescription.

 ### Initial Wireframes

 Below present are the **lo-fidelity wireframes** done on the tool 'Balsamiq'.
+The **lo-fidelity prototypes** were displayed in front of people for testing which led to a positive feedback.
+The user group selected for usability testing was 'Patients' and following as per the persona people were approached.

 ![Preview not available](/images/lowireframe.png)

-The **lo-fidelity prototypes** were displayed in front of people for testing which led to a psotive feedback.
-The user group selected for usability testing was 'Patients' and following as per the persona people were approached.
+### High-fidelity Wireframes